mohitpai/journey-optimizer.en/help/using/sms/sms-configuration.md

 >[!CAUTION]
 >
->To access and edit SMS/MMS subdomains, you must have the **[!UICONTROL Manage SMS Subdomains]** permission on the production sandbox.
-Learn more in [this page](../administration/high-low-permissions.md#administration-permissions).
+>To access and edit SMS subdomains, you must have the **[!UICONTROL Manage SMS Subdomains]** permission on the production sandbox.
+Learn more about permissions in [this page](../administration/high-low-permissions.md#administration-permissions).
 >

 ## Create new API credentials {#create-api}